parasshah438/git-cheatsheet/README.md

 </pre>
 <h4>Different between git & github</h4>
 <pre>
-	Git is a distributed version control system for tracking changes in source code during software development.
+	Git is a distributed version control system for tracking changes.
 	Git is a version control system to track changes in source code Git is a tool that's used to manage multiple versions of source code edits that are then transferred to files in a Git repository
 	Git is a tool that a developer installs locally on their computer
 </pre>
 <pre>
-	GitHub is a web-based Git repository hosting service that offers all of the distributed revision control and source code management functionality of Git as well as adding its own features It is a collaboration and version control platform for storing and managing code GitHub is a centralized source code hosting service
+	GitHub is a web-based Git repository hosting service that offers all of the distributed revision control
+	and source code management functionality of Git as well as adding its own features It is a collaboration and version control platform for storing and managing code GitHub is a centralized source code hosting service